Lamden/tsol/README.md

 Thus, Templated Solidity.

 So imagine this.
 You want dynamically produced data models for a database blockchain app using Ethereum.
 You can't create dynamic structs in Solidity.
-So instead, let's create templated smart contracts from a base contract instead.
+So instead, let's create templated smart contracts from a base contract.

 ```
 contract Table {